Corona claims 23 more lives in Pakistan

 He, however, said that still there were threats of spread of the disease and advised the citizens to strictly follow the social distancing and other precautionary measures to stem the increase in coronavirus cases.

-Meanwhile, the death of one more patient of COVID-19 in Lahore took the death toll to 42 in the Punjab province, while the confirmed cases of novel coronavirus reached 4,111 with the addition of 35 new cases on Monday.
+Meanwhile, The death of one more patient of Covid-19 in Lahore took the death toll to 42 in the Punjab province, while the confirmed cases of novel coronavirus reached 4,195 with the addition of 474 new cases on Monday.

-According to details, a 57-year-old patient died of coronavirus at Mayo Hospital, which raised the total number of casualties to 19 in Lahore.

-Therefore, out of the total death of 42 patients in Punjab so far, as many as 19 casualties occurred in Lahore, nine in Rawalpindi, six in Multan, two each in Rahim Yar Khan and Gujrat and one each in Bahawalpur, Jhelum, Faisalabad and Toba Tek Singh.
+Therefore, out of the total deaths of 45 patients in Punjab so far, as many as 19 casualties occurred in Lahore, nine in Rawalpindi, six in Multan, two each in Rahim Yar Khan and Gujrat and one each in Bahawalpur, Jhelum, Faisalabad and Toba Tek Singh.

 After contradictory reports of possible closure of Punjab Institute of Cardiology (PIC) circulated after a number of healthcare providers tested positive for the virus, PIC’s Chief Executive Officer Prof Saqib Shafi said that Emergency and OPD would continue to function as per routine.
 “Cardiac patients need attention and immediate treatment.
 We cannot close the PIC as it is matter of life and death for serious cardiac patients,” he said, adding, the decision regarding resumption of emergency surgeries would be taken during next couple of days.